suttonwilliamd/tpc-server/README.md

+# Heads up, this is AI slop.
+I wrote none of this code myself and haven't even run it yet.
+Good luck

 # TPC Server - Thoughts, Plans, Changelog Server (v1.0.2)

 A simple, efficient server designed to log Thoughts, Plans, and Changelog entries associated with a software development project.
 It provides a structured way to capture project context, rationale, and history, primarily intended for consumption by AI coding assistants or other development tools via the "Model Context Protocol" (MCP) API interface.